David Roberts, whom I usually think very highly of, has publicly blurted the following:

 PUS: Deficit model!
 Deficit model!
 You are not listening to the experts, which is us!

 The hammer that the PUS community is wielding is to accuse domain scientists of being victims of the “deficit model fallacy”, and to claim that they are here to rescue us from our confusion.
-Their results show that when we explain things to people on subjects which are politically polarized, they can confidently predict that the number of “concerned” will not measurably change in a broad population measure.
+Their results show that when we deliver factual evidence to people on subjects which are politically polarized, they can confidently predict that the number of “concerned” will not measurably cause an immediate change in a broad population measure.

 They express this with such vehemence because they think we have failed to understand it.
 I have never heard any scientist address this subject who fails to understand this fact.
 I understand it.